nickserv/danamccurdy.com/_posts/2017-12-24-a-prayer-for-the-holidays.md

 ---
 _In this time of change,
 as the days grow longer,
-may are hearts be open,
+may our hearts be open,
 and our will grow stronger_

 _To spread the dream